Overview

 1. Clone the repository

-git clone git@gitlab.epfl.ch:gnugen/just-do-git-lab.git
+git clone YOUR_REPOSITORY

 Git Workflow